benjaminy/TenaciousCalf/README.md

 (See for example the work of Phil Bagwell which has been taken up enthusiastically in the Clojure ecosystem.)

-#### How do the old versions go away?

-Every modification creates a new structure, so what happens to the old ones?
+#### Every persistent update creates a new structure; what happens to
+the old ones?

 All extensive persistent data structure libraries I am familiar with are implemented in languages with garbage collection, so old versions can just be collected when they are no longer reachable.

 Obviously the assume-garbage-collection strategy doesn't work in C, so the structures in this library use reference counting to know when old